jSquirrel/nutforms-web-client/docs/en/usage.md

 Each form field has a unique ID `<entityName>[<attributeName>]`.
 The `entityName` is the one you provided when calling `Nutforms.generateForm()`, and the `attributeName` is the unique name of single entity attribute.

-Example of such id would be `cz.cvut.fel.nutforms.example.model.Bug[log]` for entity `cz.cvut.fel.nutforms.example.model.Bug` and attribute `log`.
+Example of such ID is `cz.cvut.fel.nutforms.example.model.Bug[log]` for entity `cz.cvut.fel.nutforms.example.model.Bug` and attribute `log`.

-You can then access each field by its ID:
+You can simply access each field by its ID:
 ```javascript
 var formField = document.getElementByID("cz.cvut.fel.nutforms.example.model.Bug[log]");
 ```